MiSTer-devel/C128_MiSTer/README.md

 ### System and drive ROMs
 ROM files need to be provided.
 The ROM images will be loaded by the MiSTer on start up of the core.

 There are two ways to provide the ROMs for the core: using boot ROM files, or using MRA files.
-Some features of the core are only available when using MRA files.

 #### Using boot ROM files
 To boot using rom files, a `boot0.rom` and `boot1.rom` file need to be placed in the `games/C128` directory: